bm98/XPVTraffic/README.md

 #### VFR Traffic

-All virtual VFR aircrafts have a designation of **VGA-nnnn**, where nnnn is the numbered sequence since start of the program.
+All virtual VFR aircrafts get a callsign **YYYnnnn**, where nnnn is the numbered sequence since start of the program.
 The ICAO hex code is the nnnn number in hex for easy tracking (and therefore not valid at all..)
-e.g. VAC-0016  -> HexCode: 000016
+e.g. YYY0016  -> HexCode: 000016.
+The tail registration is then  **VX-0016**.

 VFR Traffic is created from script files found in the application folder 'vfrScripts' it subfolders.
 Scripts describe a path the aircraft flies along.
-Turns are always standard turns.

-The script language can be found in the README.md of in 'vfrScripts'.
+The guide for the script language can be found in the README.md in 'vfrScripts'.

 For VFR traffic a simulation is provided which visualizes the track as KML file.
 Load it with Google Earth or a similar program that displays KML files.